 The Puente Project is a national award-winning program that has improved the college-going rate of tens of thousands of California's educationally underrepresented students since 1981.

 The Puente Project is an inter-segmental program that is co-sponsored by the University of California and the California Community College Chancellor's Office.
-The Program is headquartered at UC Berkeley where Puente leadership staff work closely with the site team partners (an English instructor and counselor at each school/campus site) to implement the program at middle schools, high schools and community colleges across the state of California, Texas, and newly in Seattle, Washington.
+The Program is headquartered at UC Berkeley where Puente leadership staff work closely with the site team partners (English instructors and counselors) to implement the program at middle schools, high schools and community colleges across the state of California and Texas.